Review: 13 Reasons Why

 One of the weird things about TV watching now is its asynchronous nature.
 There are few places now where catching a new series is a collective experience any more, though thankfully there’s still a sense of that every time a new run Doctor Who turns up, for example (yeah, come on.
 Hurry up, Christmas!).
 No, now you tend to hit new series or things you may like almost by accident when they’ve been sitting somewhere for a little while.
 So it was with this, a Netflix series I knew very little about, based on a novel about which I also knew little(1).
 As it turns out, I’m glad I found it, though perhaps glad is not quite the right word, because it’s not an easy watch.
 Then again, I think that is the point.

 13 Reasons Why (whch I’ll now refer to as 13RW for convenience) is the story of a suicide.
-Or, more exactly, it’s the story of how one girl, Hannah Baker, ends up in a chain of events that concludes with her feeling that she has no option but to take her own life, and doing it.
+Or, more exactly, it’s the story of how one girl, Hannah Baker, ends up being caught in a chain of events that concludes with her feeling that she has no option but to take her own life, and then doing so.
 The narrative device for revealing this is a beautifully crafted one: there are a series of cassettes she records, laying out in detail the reasons, and most importantly, the people she feels are responsible for these events.
 At the heart of the story is Clay Jensen, and his friend Tony.
-We get to see the stories in the tapes told in flashback, intertwined with the present, as Clay listens to them when a box containing the tapes is delivered to his home after Hannah’s death.
+We get to see the stories in the tapes told in flashback, intertwined with the present.
+Clay listens to the tapes when a box containing the them is delivered to his home after Hannah’s death.
 Many of these events are seen through the eyes of Hannah, some through Clay.

-In many ways, 13RW is almost like the dark mirror image of peppy, sunny images of US high school life, like High School Musical, with the pep squads, cheeleaders, jocks and nerds.
-But there were suggestions even back as far as films like The Breakfast Club, that the image of American high school life is a construction that pushes much darker feelings and behaviour below the surface, where they simmer away.
+In many ways, 13RW is almost like the dark mirror image of smiling, sunny depictions of US high school life, like High School Musical, with the pep squads, cheeleaders, jocks and nerds.
+But there were suggestions even in earlier films like The Breakfast Club (and perhaps even in Stephen King’s Carrie), that the image of American high school life is a construction that pushes much darker feelings and behaviour below the surface, where they simmer away.
 And sometimes they explode.

 As we go through the series, the thin veneer of glamour that generally surrounds depictions of American high school life are peeled away to reveal something altogether seedier, and much more ugly about its culture, about how the weak and the “different” can be targeted and attacked, and about how complicit all of us can be in such events.
 And even though my own schooldays were longer ago than I care to remember, there are even faint and uncomfortable memories here for me.
 There are moments that are truly heart-breaking; you want things to move in a particular direction, but you know that they can’t, because we know how this ends.